 Prep the remaining ingredients; finish the dish

 - Cut away the core from the tomato; coarsely chop the tomato.

 - Cut the lemon into wedges for garnish.

 To the bowl with the vegetables, stir in the quinoa, tomato, and dill.
 Season to taste with salt and pepper.

-Transfer the quinoa and vegetables to individual bowls and top with the eggs.
-Garnish with the feta and green parts of the scallions and serve with the lemon wedges.
+Transfer the quinoa and vegetables to individual bowls, top with the eggs, and crumble the feta over the eggs.
+Garnish with the green parts of the scallions and serve with the lemon wedges.

 - Rinse the quinoa.

 - Press the garlic (if you have a press).

 - Stir the vegetables, quinoa, tomato, and dill.

 - Garnish with feta and scallions.